 Based on analysis, companies were rated on their ‘takeover attractiveness’.
-A total of 200 companies were given a ‘Strong’ rating whereas 605 companies were given the lowest rating, ‘Danger’.
-330 companies in the industry were highlighted to be highly attractive takeover prospects.
+453 companies in the industry were highlighted to be highly attractive takeover prospects.
+A total of 942 companies were given a ‘Worth considering’ rating.
 London was the most attractive region for takeover prospects.

 M&A Activity in the Sector

-Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 370 since January 2011.
-There were also 18 MBIs and 14 MBOs.
-A geographical breakdown of the deals shows that the South West dominates M&A activity, benefitting from 58 deals in the time frame.
-The North West has 61 deals completed.
-The rest of the deals are spread throughout other regions whilst declining to Northern Ireland, with 13 deals.
+Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 494 since January 2011.
+There were also 19 MBIs and 15 MBOs.
+A geographical breakdown of the deals shows that the South West dominates M&A activity, benefitting from 75 deals in the time frame.
+The North West has 69 deals completed.
+The rest of the deals are spread throughout other regions whilst declining to Northern Ireland and the North East, both with 17 deals.

 Deal flow has been significant in each year with a gradual upwards trend through 2012-2017.
 This is likely characteristic of aggressive acquisition strategies from the larger players, as they attempt to fight off competition from the likes of AirBnB.
-With 37 deals through September 2018, forecasting the same rate to the end of the year gives 49 deals.
-This would be a significant dip on the previous year.
+With 21 deals through September 2020, forecasting the same rate to the end of the year gives 31 deals.
+This would be a significant dip on the previous year and 2018.
 If the trend continues, this data would show a lack of confidence on the part of acquisitive businesses.
-This could stem from uncertainty in the UK’s ability to agree a good exit deal from the EU.
+This is likely the effect of COVID-19 weighing in on acquisitions as major players shelve plans to acquire.

 Industry Benchmarking Information - September 2018